zmalone/chef-web-docs/source/local-development/windows/get-started-with-test-kitchen/5/_index.md

 ## 5. Verify that your Test Kitchen instance contains the updated MOTD

-Now let's log in to your virtual machine and verify that the MOTD was updated on your CentOS virtual machine.
+Now let's log in to your virtual machine and verify that the MOTD was updated on your Windows Server virtual machine.

 <img src="/assets/images/misc/local_dev_workflow3_4.png" style="box-shadow: none;" alt=""/>